 Effective September 2020, we entered into a sponsored research agreement with Stanford, pursuant to which Stanford will execute a Phase 1/2 clinical trial utilizing briquelimab to treat Fanconi Anemia patients in Bone Marrow Failure requiring allogeneic transplant with non-sibling donors at Stanford Lucile Packard Children's Hospital.
-As consideration for the services performed by Stanford under this agreement, we will agree to pay Stanford a total of \$0.9 million over approximately three years upon the achievement of the first development and clinical milestone, including FDA filings and patients' patient enrollment.
+As consideration for the services performed by Stanford under this agreement, we agreed to pay Stanford a total of \$0.9 million over approximately three years upon the achievement of the first development and clinical milestone, including FDA filings and patient enrollment.
 The first \$0.3 million milestone was achieved in 2020 and paid by us in February 2021.
 The second \$0.3 million milestone was achieved in February 2022 and paid by us in March 2022.
-The third and final milestone was based on in the progress amount of the clinical trials and \$0.3 million was achieved in July 2023.
+The third and final milestone in the amount of \$0.3 million was achieved in July 2023.